Interaction-induced metallicity in a two-dimensional disordered non-Fermi liquid

 \ee where $\xi(p)=p^2/2m -\mu$.
 Here $m$ denotes the fermion mass and $\mu$ is the chemical potential.
 This model has a global $SU(N)$ flavor symmetry, with $\psi_i$ and $\phi^{i}_{\;j}$ transforming in the fundamental and adjoint representations, respectively.
 A random potential $V(x)$ coupled to the fermionic density has a Gaussian distribution with the zero mean and a variance $\langle V(x)V(x^\prime) \rangle = (2\pi \nu \tau)^{-1} \delta(x-x^\prime)$.
-Here $\nu$ is the density of states per one flavour and $\tau$ is the mean free time.
-We assume that $1/N$ and $1/g$ (where $g$ is the dimensionless Drude conductivity per one flavour measured in units $e^2/h$) are the only expansion parameters of the model.
+Here $\nu$ is the DOS per flavour and $\tau$ is the mean free time.
+We assume that $1/N$ and $1/g$ (where $g$ is the dimensionless Drude conductivity per flavour measured in units $e^2/h$) are the only expansion parameters of the model.
+In order to distinguish the interaction-induced effects from localization corrections, we follow \cite{Finkelshtein1983} and consider a situation in which the Cooper channel is suppressed by a small time-reversal and parity breaking field.

 The low-temperature behaviour of theory \eqref{eq:model} is governed by the RG equations derived at the leading order in $1/N$ and $1/g$, with no restrictions on the strength of the Yukawa coupling $\lambda$, cf. Eq. \eqref{eq:RG_equations_FP1}.
 They exhibit an IR marginally stable fixed point at $1/g=\lambda=0$ with the following features: